 A spiral of ribbon-shaped metal, coiled 12 to 15 times, that ensures that the balance oscillates at a regular rate.
 The balance spring is securely fastened to the balance’s axis of rotation and delivers the braking and acceleration energies required to keep the balance rotating.
 Nivarox is the special alloy used for quality springs.
 Nivarox is an alloy that doesn’t rust, and is immune to magnetism and temperature.

-All Bremont watches are treated for hardness with B-EBE2000 technology.
-This special stage in the case production, in which the metal is bombarded with electrons, gives the stainless steel a dramatically increased hardness and scratch resistance.
+This is a special stage in the case production, in which the metal is bombarded with electrons to give the stainless steel a dramatically increased hardness and scratch resistance.
 On the Vickers scale of hardness, B-EBE2000 produces a watch case with a value of 2000, which is approximately seven times that of the normal stainless steel used for watch cases.